 Setting: The decision to shoot the film at Martha's Vineyard added a sense of place and local flavor.
+Not some generic American town we get in so many horror movies.

 Casting: The three leads Roy Scheider, Richard Dreyfuss, and Robert Shaw were not Universal's first choice, they wanted A-list stars like Charlton Heston and Paul Newman.
 Casting lesser known actors added so much because they created characters we care about.
 As Chief Brody, Scheider plays against the traditional hero type.
 Out of his element, he makes mistakes and shows real fear at times, but manages to triumph against great obstacles.